axtegenarnoldt/music-quiz/README.md

 The goal is to entertain the user with a fun, challenging and short quiz.
 If they don't get all answers correct they can restart the quiz and try again to emprove their score.

 ### Feauter goals
-Add a timer to the quiz, so that the user only have 10 seconds to answer each question.
-Add more questions and some music to entertain the user.
+Add more questions and music that plays to every question to entertain the user more.

 ## Features